-Big Spring Housing Authority is a Public Housing Agency in Big Spring, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Big Spring Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Big Spring Housing Authority serves Big Spring.

-As of the most recent VMS report, Big Spring Housing Authority manages 210 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Big Spring Housing Authority manages 218 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 40% having issued approximately 7 vouchers in the past year.
 The average voucher holder has received housing benefits for 4 years0 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 20 months on the waiting list1.